pulp/pulp_installer/roles/pulp_common/README.md

 * `pulp_install_selinux_policies`: Whether or not to download & install the SELinux policies.
    This performs a operation with the `git clone` command.
 Accepts `True`, `False` or `auto`.
    Defaults to `auto`, which installs when SELinux is enabled (permissive or enforcing.)
+* `pulp_selinux_remount_data_dir`: Whether or not to remount the pulp data directory /var/lib/pulp, with pulp's SELinux context (label.)
+This will only occur when the installer detects that /var/lib/pulp is its own mount point, and is listed in /etc/fstab, but cannot handle labels on individual files/folders (and is not already mounted with the context.)
+Also only occurs when `pulp_install_selinux_policies` is set to `true` or `auto`.
+Note that this functionality exists because the SELinux label (pulpcore_var_lib_t) does not exist on the system prior to pulp being installed, and certain filesystem types such as NFS cannot have labels on individual files.
+   Defaults to `true`.

 Role Variables if installing from RPMs
 --------------------------------------